SAOR: Single-View Articulated Object Reconstruction: Method

 \subsection{Skeleton-Free Articulation}

 Many natural world object categories exhibit some form of articulation, \eg the legs of an animal.
 Existing work has attempted to model this via deformable 3D template models~\cite{rueegg2022barc} or by using manually defined category-level skeleton priors~\cite{wu2021dove,wu2022magicpony}.
 However, this assumes one has access to category-level 3D supervision during training.
+This would be difficult to obtain in our setting as we train on over 100 categories simultaneously.
 We instead propose a skeleton-free approach by modeling articulation using a part-based model.
 Our approach is inspired by~\cite{liao2022skeleton}, who proposed a related skeleton-free representation for the task of pose transfer between 3D meshes.
-However, in our case we train a model that can predict parts in an image from self-supervision alone.
+However, in our case, we train a model that can predict parts in an image from self-supervision alone.